 Student Adjustment to College: Examining the Impact of an Outdoor Orientation Program

-This study examined the impact of an outdoor orientation program (First Ascent) on participants’ level of transference, resilience, well-being and transition to college.
+This pilot study examined the impact of an outdoor orientation program (First Ascent) on participants’ level of transference, resilience, well-being and transition to college.
 Pre and post-test instruments were administered during a four-day college outdoor orientation program, as well as an open-ended series of questions.
-The t-tests indicate a significant improvement of transference; however, this must be interpreted with caution with an N=11.
-Due to the small sample size, individual items from each questionnaire were examined.
-Qualitative results revealed students’ excitement associated with the decision to attend ODU.
+The t-tests indicate a significant improvement of transference..Non-parametric tests revealed significant differences from the pre- and posttest of the measures on skill transference and resiliency.
+Additional, individual items from each questionnaire were examined.
+Qualitative results revealed students’ excitement associated with the decision to attend a university on the mid-Atlantic coast.

 Key words: outdoor orientation programs, resiliency, transfer, well-being, and adjustment to college

 A student’s first year in college is often described as life-changing and transformative.
 This first year is also one of the most tumultuous periods of adjustment in adulthood (Baker & Siryk, 1984; Fox, Zakely, Morris & Jundt, 1993).
 Outdoor orientation programs may alleviate this period of difficult adjustment.
 Outdoor orientation programs are designed to facilitate students’ transition to college life and aid in their success (Kuh, Kinzie, Schuh, & Whitt, 2010).
+This pilot study explores the impact of an outdoor orientation program on student transition to a university setting.

+Review of Literature

-Some of the documented benefits students experience as a result of participating in outdoor orientation programs include a sense of belonging at the institution and increased perceived social support (Bell, 2006).
+Some of the documented benefits that students experience, as a result of participating in outdoor orientation programs, include a sense of belonging at the institution and increased perceived social support (Bell, 2006).
 Additional research suggests increased academic success, a positive effect on social skills (Bell, 2006; Gass, Garvey & Sugerman, 2003), and greater adjustment to college life (Brown, 1998).
 Other measured outcomes have been the development of a more realistic view of social norms on campus in regard to using alcohol and attending parties (Wardwell, 1999), improved self-confidence, and increased appreciation of outdoor activities (Propst & Koesler, 1998).

 The first college orientation program was created at the University of Boston in1888 (Gass 1987); however, the utilization of freshman orientation programs did not become popular until the 1970s and 1980s (Boundreau & Kromrey, 1994).
 During this time, researchers became interested in the effectiveness of such programs.
 A 1980s study, found greater retention rates for freshmen orientation participants, when compared non-participants (Schwitzer, McGovern, & Robbins, 1991).
 Furthermore, research has shown that outdoor orientation programs offer significant physiological and mental health benefits.
-For example, Shellman and Hill (2013) reported significant gains in psychological resilience, social resilience, and emotional well-being.
-Other benefits include greater cardiovascular fitness and general health (Driver, Brown & Peterson, 1991), reduction of stress and depression (Ewert & Kessler, 1996), and enhancement of the subjective areas of resilience and well-being (Shellman & Hill; Wagnild & Young, 1993).
+For example, Shellman and Hill (2012 reported significant gains in psychological resilience, social resilience, and emotional well-being.
+Other benefits include greater cardiovascular fitness and general health (Driver, Brown & Peterson, 1991), reduction of stress and depression (Ewert & Kessler, 1996), and enhancement of the subjective areas of resilience and well-being (Shellman & Hill, 2012; Wagnild & Young, 1993).

 Outdoor orientation programs enhance participant experiences and have been described as life-altering and transformative (Sibthorp, Furman, Paisley & Gookin, 2009).
-Luckner and Nadler (1997) explored the impact of outdoor education as it applies to being successful in other areas of life (i.e., transference).
-Sibthorp et al., posits transferred learning from outdoor programs can be organized into four categories: (a) self-systems (b) group-dynamics and development (c) personal values (d) technical skill.
-Although many orientation programs are structured, some research supports the benefits of providing participants with a choice of activity (Hill & Sibthorp, 2006; Ramsing & Sibthorp, 2008).
-Thus, the purpose of this study was to determine the impact of a university outdoor orientation program on participants’ perceived level of transferable skills, resilience, well-being, and adjustment to college.
+Luckner and Nadler (1997) explored the impact of outdoor education as it applies to being successful in other areas of life (i.e., skill transference).
+Sibthorp et al. (2009) posited that transferred learning from outdoor programs can be organized into four categories: (a) self-systems (b) group-dynamics and development (c) personal values (d) technical skills.
+Although many orientation programs are structured, some research has supported the benefits of providing participants with a choice of activity (Hill & Sibthorp, 2006; Ramsing & Sibthorp, 2008).
+Thus, the purpose of this pilot study was to determine the impact of a university outdoor orientation program on participants’ perceived level of transferable skills, resilience, well-being, and adjustment to college.

 Methods